doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

                          ^^^^^^^^^^^^
 "benefit from" is wordy or unneeded on line 12 at column 36
 -------------
 ased Encryption (ABE).
 I was excited by what I learned.
-I wrote carefully, tryin
+I wrote carefully, trying
                          ^^^^^^^^^^^
 "was excited" may be passive voice on line 14 at column 85
 -------------